cch71/smugmug_syncer/README.md

 ```

 - `-p` causes the tree to be printed out
-- `-c` will cause sizes to be calculated
+- `-s` will cause statistics about metadata to be calculated

 Unless otherwise stated, the queries flags do not require the images/video artifacts to be downloaded.